anchpop/Zoda/code_samples.md

     type Year = Year Int

 Is that type-wrappers are guaranteed to be equivalent at runtime.
 This means you can use the `.coerce` function to wrap or unwrap types, even deeply nested ones.
+If a type is meant to be a container for values of some other type, you can give it the trait `representational` which allows you to use `.coerce` to change the types of values being contained - i.e. `[1, 2, 3].coerce == [3.Year, 2.Year, 3.Year]` works because lists have the `representational` trait.

 ## type declarations and ADTs